Six Warning Signs of Emotional Elder Abuse

 We tend to think of self-harm as something that younger people do in the turmoil of their adolescent years, but it can also be a sign of emotional elder abuse.

-Many people who are under pressure resort to violence as a coded signal to show that they are experiencing problems in their own lives.
+Many people who are under pressure resort to violence, again, as a coded signal to show that they are experiencing problems in their own lives.
 Hostile or threatening behavior or attacks could be a sign that an elderly family member is not feeling safe and secure in the nursing home environment.

 These are some of the warning signs to look out for that show how troubling patterns of nursing home abuse and neglect often happen.
 If you have any questions about your family member’s experience in a Florida nursing facility, call the office of Steve Watrel.
-We provide compassionate legal help for individuals and their families who have experienced abuse and mistreatment at nursing home facilities.